tusing/yubikey-pki/README.md

 # yubikey_pki

-This quick and dirty script uses your YubiKey as a CA to generate TLS certificates for hosts on my local (home network) domains.
+This quick and dirty script uses your YubiKey as a CA to sign TLS certificates.

-Do NOT use this in production.
-This was just a few commands I whipped together to *marginally* improve the security of accessing servers over my local network.
-Namely, this flow
+Don't use this in production.

+The benefits are as follows:

+- A physical touch is required to mint a certificate for each endpoint
+- Quickly and easily mint certificates for all local servers

+The downsides are:

-- Has no intermediate CA
+- There is no intermediate CA
 - Doesn't support rotation
-- Doesn't support any customization of the domain's certificate
+- Doesn't support any customization
 - Generates the endpoint's key pair locally instead of accepting a CSR

+This project is purely for fun.

 ## 0. Install Prerequisites

+macOS is required.

 ```bash
 brew install openssl@1.1 homebrew/cask/opensc libp11 ykman